Ultimate Guide to Grad School Standardized Tests in the US

-Whether you dream of becoming a doctor, earning your Master of Business Administration (MBA) degree, or enrolling in another advanced career graduate program, applying to study in the United States requires scores from one of the main exams for graduate school: DAT, GMAT, GRE, LSAT, MCAT, OAT, or PCAT.
+Whether you dream of becoming a doctor, earning your Master of Business Administration (MBA) degree, or enrolling in another advanced career graduate program, applying to study in the United States requires scores from one of the entrance exams for graduate school: DAT, GMAT, GRE, LSAT, MCAT, or the OAT.
 A grad school test is typically administered via computer at an official testing center and requires a few months of studying.

-Read on to know more about these grad school standardized tests so you can start preparing for your studies!
+Read on to learn more about these grad school standardized tests so you can start preparing for your studies and scoring well on these competitive exams!

 What Grad School Tests Do You Need To Take?

 Choosing your particular postgraduate program is the first step in figuring out which one of the grad school standardized tests will be required.
-A firsthand source can provide the most accurate information, so consider speaking with a university advisor or enrollment officer about their requirements for admission.
-You can also speak to an advisor through Shorelight’s international student and scholar advisory services.
+A firsthand source can provide the most accurate information on these big exams, so consider speaking with a university advisor or enrollment officer about their requirements for admission.
+You can also speak to an advisor through Shorelight’s international student services.

 As international students, you may need to take additional English tests such as TOEFL or IELTS to prove your English proficiency.
 As these requirements can vary, it is important to clearly understand a postgraduate program’s requirements before applying for grad school standardized tests.